Share this articleFeatured in This Article

 Alexander, a PhD candidate of natural resources and environmental sciences at the University of Illinois, has seen a gap in recommendations for LGBTQ+ inclusion firsthand.
 Some literature suggests it’s important to be out and visible, and that the lab should show that LGBTQ+ individuals are accepted.
 “That’s a great recommendation,” he said, but the problem goes deeper than that.
-“I have friends who were disowned or failed out of college because they didn’t have the financial resources on campus.”
+“I have friends who were disowned or failed out of college because they didn’t have the financial resources [for tuition] on campus.”

 The two researchers came together and co-authored a paper not only highlighting some of these struggles but offering evidence-based suggestions for strategies to make the wildlife field safer and more inclusive for its LGBTQ+ members.

 Before writing the research paper, Alexander and Coon created a working group including individuals in all different stages of their career with as many different backgrounds as they could find to make sure they weren’t just representing their own personal views.